appku/stashku/README.md

 let response = await stash.options(r => r.from('Contacts'));
 //Response { data: [...], total, returned, affected }
 ```

+#### Responses That Make Life Easy
+The great thing about StashKu, is that no matter what engine you use, the request **&amp;** response is standard.
+The response from a request always has the following properties:

+- `data` - `Array.<*>`: An array of the objects or values resulting from the request to the engine.
+- `total` - `Number`: The number of objects or values resulting from the request in consideration of any `where` conditions (if applicable), but disregarding any `skip` and `take` paging limitations (only on GET requests).
+- `affected` - `Number`: The number of objects or values affected (altered/touched/created) in storage as a result of the request This number is always `0` for GET requests.
+- `returned` - `Number`: The number of objects or values to be returned from the engine as a result of the request.

+Every `Response` also includes a single helper function: `one()` which will return the first value of the data, if it is present, otherwise it returns `null`.

 ### CLI Quick-Start
 Stashku provides a CLI that is available via the `stashku` command.
 This can be used when installed locally with the